eugenelin89/zipbox/README.md

-ZipBox is an Open Sourced Natural Language Processing toolkit.
+ZipBox is an Open Source Natural Language Processing toolkit.
 It is the core NLP toolkit created and used by [ZipNLP](https://zipnlp.com) for building its proprietary Natural Language Platform.
 For more information, please visit the official [project page](https://eugenelin89.github.io/zipbox/), or try ZipBox on the [Online Rest API](https://box.zipnlp.com)

 # Quick Start